AviatrixSystems/Docs/HowTos/image_release_notes.rst

 AWS AMI – 050120 (8/17/2020)
 ----------------------------

-- R6.1.1280 Software Version is required for this change
+- R6.1.1280 Software Version is required

-- Update new Linux kernel and packages versions
+- Update Linux kernel and packages versions

-- Remove packages no longer use by the product
+- Remove packages no longer used by the product

 - Set X-XSS-Protection and X-Content-Type-Options by default